UBC-DSCI/introduction-to-datascience-python/source/setup.md

 - Download the worksheets that accompany this book.
 - Install the Docker virtualization engine.
 - Edit and run the worksheets using JupyterLab running inside a Docker container.
-- Install Git, JupyterLab Desktop, and python packages.
+- Install Git, JupyterLab Desktop, and Python packages.
 - Edit and run the worksheets using JupyterLab Desktop.

 ## Obtaining the worksheets for this book